bespinian/k8s-application-best-practices/StatefulSets/README.md

 ## Examples

-A MongoDB cluster with 3 replicas.
-The Pod-spec contains a `mongo` container and a sidecar.
-The latter is responsible for executing the cluster-join functionality when a new replica is added.
+An example cluster with 3 replicas.
+The Pod-spec contains a `listener` container and an `announcer` init container.
+The latter is responsible for emulating the cluster-join functionality when a new replica is added.

 Use the following command to deploy the StatefulSet: